ghost-coin/GhostVault/README.md

 The reward address is where staking rewards are sent.
 You should have control over this wallet.
 You can use either a standard or a stealth address for this.

-For normal privacy made use a standard address.
+For normal privacy mode use a standard address.
 In this mode, all staking rewards are paid directly to public address In a public transaction.
 This will pay to the same address every time.

 For Enhanced Privacy mode use a stealth address.
 In this mode all staking rewards are paid directly to your wallet on a public transaction,